When does PMI stop on FHA, USDA, and Conventional Loans?

 USDA has an annual fee which is similar to PMI.
 The annual fee is recalculated each year based on the new balance of the mortgage.
 The annual fee is currently only .35 which began October 1, 2016.
 The annual fee percentage on USDA loans stays for the entire 30 year term but because it is based on the annual mortgage balance.
 Therefore, the dollar amount decreases each year.

 How to calculate monthly PMI for USDA loans: Loan amount x 1.0101% (USDA funding fee) x .0035 / 12 = monthly fee to include in the monthly mortgage payment.

 [av_button label=’USDA Payment Calculator’ link=’manually,http://teammovemortgage.com/mortgage-calculators/#tab-id-4′ link_target=’_blank’ size=’large’ position=’center’ icon_select=’yes’ icon=’ue800′ font=’entypo-fontello’ color=’theme-color’ custom_bg=’#444444′ custom_font=’#ffffff’]

 FHA PMI often continues for the life of the loan, but depends!

 FHA has an annual fee but the percentage varies depending on the LTV and the loan term.
 The monthly amount of PMI is recalculated each year based on the new balance of the mortgage and the PMI percentage.

 The length of time that FHA PMI stays on the loan varies depending on the loan term and LTV as shown below:

-- Loans at 90% LTV or more will pay the annual PMI for the complete term – On a purchase, this means 10% or more down payment
+- Loans over 90% LTV or more will pay the annual PMI for the complete term – On a purchase, this means less than 10% down

-- Loans at less than 90% LTV will pay the annual PMI for 11 years – Purchases less than 10% down payment
+- Loans equal to or less than 90% LTV will pay the annual PMI for 11 years – Purchases over 10% down payment

 Loan terms greater than 15 years < $625,500: effective 1/26/15